 The hold of leadership is taken by relational databases for decades.
-The situation was well fitting as only a few options including Oracle, MS SQL, and MySQL were there to get the things done.
-All these have doled out as a basis for hundreds of thousands of enterprise apps as there is a need of more scalability and diversity in modern ones.
+The situation was well-fitting as only a few options including Oracle, MS SQL, and MySQL was there to get the things done.
+All these have doled out as a basis for hundreds of thousands of enterprise apps as there is a need for more scalability and diversity in modern ones.

 It is feature-rich RDBMS (Relational Database Management System) formerly built by MySQL AB and is presently be in possession of Oracle corporation.
 MySQL keeps the record of data in tables assembled into a database.
 It makes use of SQL (Structured Query Language) for accessing data and managing commands like Select, Insert, Update, and Delete.

-Apart from this, JSON allows transferring of all the data between web apps and servers using format that can be easily read by human.
-MongoDB can be considered as a better option in terms of offering greater reliability and efficiency when comes to the storage speed and capacity.
+Apart from this, JSON allows the transferring of all the data between web apps and servers using a format that can be easily read by a human.
+MongoDB can be considered as a better option in terms of offering greater reliability and efficiency when comes to storage speed and capacity.

 On top of that, it allows the employment of dynamic schemas that abolish the requirement of pre-defining the structure such as value types and fields.

-Making comparison between MongoDB and MySQL is not a cake walk as both the systems are really useful in their own and their core differences inspire their initial approach and basic operations.
+Making a comparison between MongoDB and MySQL is not a cakewalk as both the systems are really useful on their own and their core differences inspire their initial approach and basic operations.
 In general terms, both are open-source and can be approached easily.

-According to the users, there is one more issue in the latter one that is the entire focus is on MariaDB development in conjunction with decline to acknowledge community patches as well as to offer sustainability plan.
-All such factors are pulling MySQL back, though it is still considered as go-to option for many companies around the world.
+According to the users, there is one more issue in the latter one that is the entire focus is on MariaDB development in conjunction with a decline to acknowledge community patches as well as to offer a sustainability plan.
+All such factors are pulling MySQL back, though it is still considered a go-to option for many companies around the world.

 Prasanthi is an expert writer in MongoDB, and has written for various reputable online and print publications.
 At present, she is working for Mindmajix, and writes content not only on MongoDB, but also on Sharepoint, Uipath, and AWS.